Facebook's Algorithm Change Will Affect Brands Significantly

 It seems Facebook has noticed that we're all a little freaked out.
-On Thursday Jan 11, 2018, Facebook announced significant changes coming to Facebook.
+On Thursday, Jan 11, 2018, Facebook announced significant changes coming to Facebook.
 The new algorithm shift will try to make people "feel better" by prioritizing content that is active versus passive from Friends and Family that encourage discussion.
-As such, publications and brands that rely heavily on organic placement in their customer's news feeds, will see a dramatic drop off.
-Paid advertising products and placements will not be effected.
+As such, publications and brands that rely heavily on organic placement in their customer's news feeds, will see a dramatic drop-off.
+Paid advertising products and placements will not be affected.

-Although I appreciate Zuck's concern, and the potential affect at reducing fake news (there are separate initiatives to combat fake news and they claim this initiative is not directly related) the real winner here is of course Facebook.
+Although I appreciate Zuck's concern and the potential effect at reducing fake news (there are separate initiatives to combat fake news and they claim this initiative is not directly related) the real winner here is of course Facebook.
 This will force brands and publications to increase paid placement significantly to make up the difference.

 - Friends and Family vs Brands

 - Live Video vs Standard Video

 - Video - which has grown dramatically in recent years will take a big hit.
 Facebook sees video content as passive.

 - The Like will have a lower weight.
 While a Like does indicate a preference, it's not "conversation".

 - Posts with Comments that are longer will do better.
 Posts that elicit short responses do not contribute to a "conversation".

 - Posts with Comments and Replies, in particular, will do better, as they demonstrate a two-way conversation.

 - Live Video Feeds elicit a lot of conversation.
 They like that.